-Now that Halloween is over, it's officially the holiday season and the most wonderful time of the year.
+Now that Thanksgiving is over, it's officially the holiday season and the most wonderful time of the year.
 So what does that mean?
 The Elf on the Shelf is back and ready to look after all of us to make sure we're not being extra naughty.
 If you've been avoiding the most popular fads and trends of the holiday season for the past few years then, unfortunately, you haven't had the pleasure of getting to know the Elf on the Shelf.
 So, allow us here at J-14 to introduce you.
+We've got our very own elf named Jemma.
+Every day during the month of December, Jemma is going to be spreading some magic and Christmas cheer around the office.
+From arriving in her sleigh to hanging out with Justin Bieber, the road to Christmas Eve is going to be a fun one.

 Originally, the concept came from a book titled, The Elf on the Shelf.
 It's a children's book written in 2005 that explains how Santa Claus – being only one person – can tell who is naughty or nice.
 The elves stay in the homes of children between Thanksgiving and Christmas Eve to watch over them.
 On Christmas Day, these elves go back to the North Pole until next year.